ethereum/consensus-specs/specs/simple-serialize.md

 # [WIP] SimpleSerialiZe (SSZ)

-This is a **work in progress** describing typing, serialisation and Merkleisation of Ethereum 2.0 objects.
+This is a **work in progress** describing typing, serialization and Merkleization of Ethereum 2.0 objects.

 ## Table of contents